Lake Worth Beach, Florida: Government

-The city uses the council–manager form of government.
+The city uses the commission–manager form of government.
 Lake Worth Beach has a five-member city commission.
 These members are elected to staggered, three-year terms, running on nonpartisan candidacies in different districts.
 The city commission acts in a legislative manner, approving motions, ordinances, and resolutions.
 The mayor, who presides over the city commission, also serves in three-year terms, but is elected by voters citywide.
 As outlined by the city charter, these elections are to be held on the second Tuesday in March, while runoffs are to be held two weeks later if a candidate fails to achieve a majority of the votes.
 Betty Resch has served as mayor since March 16, 2021.
 The Lake Worth Beach city clerk is tasked with maintaining official city records.
 This office is currently held by Melissa Ann Coyne.
 Another key Lake Worth Beach official is the city manager, who is responsible for the administrative functions of city government.
 Carmen Davis, who previously served as county administrator of Hinds County, Mississippi, from 2010 to 2019 and a city planner for Detroit from 1993 to 2009, is the current city manager of Lake Worth Beach.